Skip to content

 Regional Breakdown

-UK is the strongest single market by a significant margin.
-TrueLayer holds the HMRC tax payment contract competition with Ecospend (a rival now also UK-leading), and bet365's UK rollout makes British iGaming the largest single revenue segment.
-Germany has grown fast since 2023 — bet365 expanded TrueLayer Pay by Bank into German operations and Germany is one of the few EU markets where regulators actively favor bank-based payment methods over cards for licensed gambling.
+The UK is the strongest single market by a significant margin.
+Ecospend (part of Trustly Group since 2022) holds the HMRC tax payment contract rather than TrueLayer, but bet365's UK rollout makes British iGaming the largest single revenue segment.
+Germany has grown fast since 2023, since bet365 expanded TrueLayer Pay by Bank into German operations and Germany is one of the few EU markets where regulators actively favor bank-based payment methods over cards for licensed gambling.
 Spain and Netherlands are deep on bank connectivity but lighter on iGaming because of local licensing constraints.
 France was added in 2023 and is still building merchant adoption.
 Italy and Portugal are smaller volume but growing.
 Poland, the Baltics and Luxembourg cover the long tail.
 Post-Zimpler, Sweden becomes a real market (previously Trustly territory).
 Finland and Brazil follow once the integration completes through 2026.
 For a UK or Western European operator, TrueLayer covers every market that matters.

 Licensed Jurisdictions